omjain2001/slash/README.md

 <p align="center"><img width="500" src="./docs/SlashDesignDiagram.png"></p>

-## 💿: Deprecated Feature

-We removed the command line interface as the UI is easier for the average user.

-# :golf: How to Use the UI
+# :golf: How to use `Slash`

+## Authentication

+User will require to login/signup before moving to the dashboard.
+Enter your username and password to login in the application

 ## Search

-There is a search bar that users will see when opening this application.
+There is a search bar that users will see after login.
 Simply type the desired item in the box.

 <p align="center"><img width="500" src="./assets/Slash_Search.png"></p>

 ## Sorting

-You can sort by ratings or prices using the dropdown below the search bar.
+You can sort by prices, ratings, and reviews using the dropdown below the search bar.
+The sort can be from high-to-low or low-to-high.
+Moreover, you can set the range of price using `Price` option.

 <p align="center"><img width="300" src="./assets/Slash_Sort.png"></p>

 ## Grid of Items

-There is a grid of items that shows all the items including name, ratings, price, store name, and an image of the item.
+There is a grid of items that shows all the products including name, ratings, price, store name, and an image of the item.

 <p align="center"><img width="700" src="./assets/Slash_UI.png"></p>

+## :raising_hand_man: Profile

+You can view and edit your profile details in the `Profile` tab.

+## :heart: Favorites

+You can mark desired product as a `Favorite` that can be accessed later.

+## :robot: Personalized Recommendation

+You can set your preferences and get a personalized list of products that caters to your preferences.

 # :muscle: What's next for future development?

 <p align="center"><img width="700" src="./assets/SlashAnimation.gif"></p>

-- Creating ordering and payment functionality for customers to directly order from command line
+- Creating ordering and payment functionality for customers
 - Take coupons or promo codes into consideration
 - Provide parameters like in-store availability or inventory
 - Increase the number of filters.
-- Add login for the web version.
 - Host on a docker container

 ## :thought_balloon: Use Case